 If the Participant does not give its consent to amendments to the Regulation, it shall be entitled to cancel the Participant’s Contract by notifying in writing the Operator before the effective date of amendments.

-The effective date of the Regulation and amendments thereto shall be 3 (three) working days from the date of the decision of the Commission to approve the Regulation or amendments thereto and the publication of the Regulation or amendments thereto on the Operator’s website.
+The effective date of the Regulation and amendments thereto shall be 3 (three) working days from the date of the decision of the Council to approve the Regulation or amendments thereto and the publication of the Regulation or amendments thereto on the Operator’s website.

 For the breaches of provisions of the Regulation, the Participant’s Contract and (or) the legal acts regulating trade in natural gas on the Exchange, the Operator may impose to the Participant the following sanctions: